ibrahimchahine/star-tracker/README.md

 ### How to run the camera?
 Go to the mjpg-streamer folder using cd mjpg-streamer, then type make clean all, and then you can type ./start.sh.
 After the camera is running you can access it in your browser by the you ip and port 8080.

+### Libraries on the nanopi board?
+If you want to run this project on the nanopi board you need to make sure that you have the libraries.
+Please download these libraries using this:

+    Numpy: check for the version that is supported by python 3.4 here.

+    Scipy.spatial: use pip install.

+    PIL: check for the version that is supported by python 3.4 here.

 ## Algorithm
     Get two sets of points represented as stars.
 Perform 1000 iterations with the following steps:

     1. Randomly select a star from the source set.